-While regulators are hostile to crypto, many crypto projects are massively delayed and few consumers earn and spend in crypto, Stablecoins like Facebook’s Libra are a bright spot, crypto assets have become popular within mobile applications and Bitcoin has found definitive product-market fit as a censor proof digital store of wealth.
+While regulators are hostile to crypto, many crypto projects are massively delayed and few consumers earn and spend in crypto, currencies such as Facebook's Libra are a bright spot, crypto assets have become popular within mobile applications and Bitcoin has found definitive product-market fit as a censor proof digital store of wealth.

-Most technologies follow a similar growth cycle when it comes to market adoption and maturity — and the cryptocurrency market is no different.
+Most technologies follow a similar growth cycle when it comes to market adoption and maturity — and the digital currencies and blockchain market is no different.

 The first phase of the technology life cycle is the research and development phase.
 Many cryptocurrencies are still experimenting with different models, such as proof-of-work versus proof-of-stake, while developers are only starting to explore what's possible building on a blockchain.
 These cryptocurrencies aren't quite ready for the mass market.